 Function to perform a range-mean regression, trimmed to avoid outlier distortion.
-The slope is used in TRAMO to select whether the original series will be transformed into log or maintain in level.
+The can be used to select whether the original series will be transformed into log or maintain in level.

 Arguments